Top 14 Cannabis & Essential Oil Terpenes: Benefits & Uses

 Common Terpenes And Their Effects

 Cannabis plants contain high concentrations of terpenes, each with their own unique aroma and effect.
 There are others that are mainly found in aromatherapy oils.
-Obviously I will not be listing them all here, but here are some of the most often found terpenes and their effects:
+Obviously I will not be listing them all here, but here are some of the most often found terpenes and their effects.

 Myrcene